Gaining and Growing: Assuring Nutritional Care of Preterm Infants in the Community

 • Male and female charts

-• *Note: in using these charts, correct for prematurity
+• *Note: in using this chart, correct for prematurity

-Sherry et al evaluated postnatal growth charts for preterm infants based on curve design and external data set evaluation.
+• Sherry et al evaluated postnatal growth charts for preterm infants based on curve design and external data set evaluation.
 Based on this evaluation, the IHDP chart met the greatest number of study design criteria.
 The IHDP more closely matched the external data set for length.
 The CDC chart more closely matched the external data set for weight.
 Sherry et al concluded that the choice of postnatal growth charts depends on the purpose of comparison.
 The IHDP chart offers a comparison with other preterm infants.
 The CDC allows for comparison to healthy full term infants.
 When using the CDC chart, growth should be corrected for prematurity.
-It is recommended that corrected age be used up to 2 years and for practicality may continue correcting to 36 months or when changing to use of the 2-18 year chart.
+It is recommended that corrected age be used up to 2 years or when changing to use of the 2-20 year chart.

 Notes on using CDC data for assessment of Preterm Infants

-It is recommended that growth be plotted on CDC charts according to corrected age.
-Recommendations for how long to correct vary from 1-3 years of age.
-For practical purposes, when using the CDC charts, one might correct while using the infancy chart (birth to 36 months).
-When changing to 2-18 years may consider plotting uncorrected.
+It is recommended that growth be plotted on the WHO or CDC charts according to corrected age.
+Recommendations for how long to correct vary from 1 to 3 years of age.
+For practical purposes, one might correct while using the WHO chart for infants (birth to 24 months).
+When changing to the CDC 2-20 years, consider plotting uncorrected.
 Note that the impact of changing from correcting to not correcting involves a shift across growth channels and therefore will impact growth percentiles.
 It should not impact assessment of rates of growth.
 Correction is no longer necessary when the weeks or months of prematurity become a small fraction of the total age.

 Nutrition Assessment: Growth Homepage